BigWillie/despatchjs/README.md

 - BookShipments
 - CancelShipment

+- GetCustomsDocument (not a SOAP method... a GET method to Despatch Bays new document API)

 Create a .env file containing your default sender address ID (location), your auth - encoded as base64 (eg: username:password), and your userAgent string.

 eg: